 - Keep your operating system and anti-virus up to date.

-- Give up Windows XP if you are still using it.
+- Give up Windows XP and Windows 7 if you are still using them.

 Worms may not be the most feared type of malware that hackers use, but they are definitely still an issue.
 Follow the best practices for security on your computer and network, and they shouldn’t be able to infiltrate.
-Keep up on announcements about exposed vulnerabilities and download the patches that are issued to make sure your computer is secure.
+If instead, you are seeing the “Antimalware Service Executable” process slowing down your computer, you may want to continue letting it run in the background.